Sharing the Road

 Avoid squeeze play

 Be careful of trucks making wide right turns.
 If you try to get in between the truck and the curb, you’ll be caught in a “squeeze” crash.
-Truck drivers sometimes need to swing wide to the left in order to safely negotiate a right turn.
+Truck drivers sometimes need to swing widely to the left in order to safely negotiate a right turn.
 They can’t see cars directly behind or beside them.
 Cutting in between the truck and the curb increases the possibility of a crash.
 So pay attention to truck signals, and give them lots of room to maneuver.

 - Stay alert: Work zones are busy places where construction vehicles and workers are always moving.
 Be alert, and stay on the safe path that is designated throughout the work zone.